davekacz/NBA_Salary_Prediction/README.md

 * Data scraped, cleaned, organized.

 * Traded players combined.
 Some columns averaged, some added.
 This may not be perfect depending on games played splits for averages.

-Added a traded field
+* Traded column not working correctly.
+Can revisit or just drop.

+* Position has been one hot encoded.
+Earlier data lists PF, PG, SG, etc...  later data is G, F, C we may want to just make 3 dummy variables?
+Transfer PF to F, PG to G...

 * Some salary data missing.
 Some noticible players, but very few.
 These rows dropped.

 * About ~1800 ORTG and DRTG values missing.
 Otherwise all data is there.

-## Data to do

-* Sort categorical variable, Position.
-Probably just drop team?

 ## Explore Data